Skip to main content

 try:

-updated = refactor_file(code, instruction)
+updated = await refactor_file(code, instruction)

 results.append(RefactorResult(